-Providers who would like to become a participating provider should complete the Provider Credentialing Application Request form found at mvphealthcare.com, then select Providers, then select Join MVP, and click on How do I apply?
-Once you have completed the form, include state and county in the subject line and email it to ProviderEnrollment@mvphealthcare.com.
+Providers who would like to become a participating provider should complete the Provider Credentialing Application Request form found at mvphealthcare.com, then select Providers, then select Join MVP, and click on Learn more about Provider Credentialing and registration.
+Select Application Request to complete the application form.
+Once you have completed the form, include state and county in the subject line and email it to MVPPR@mvphealthcare.com.